Deuterocanonical books: In the Catholic Church

-The Catholic Church considers that in the Council of Rome in 382 AD, under the Papacy of Damasus I, was defined the complete canon of the Bible, accepting 46 books for the Old Testament, including what the Reformed Churches consider as deuterocanonical books, and 27 books for the New Testament.
-Based in this first canon, Saint Jerome compiled and translated the 73 books of the Bible into Latin, later known as the Vulgate Bible version, which has been considered during many centuries as one of the official Bible translations of the Catholic Church.
+In the Council of Rome in 382 AD, under the Papacy of Damasus I, the deuterocanonical books were listed with the rest of Scripture.
+Those books were later included in the Latin Vulgate, that originally did not have them, and which has been considered over many centuries as one of the official Bible translations of the Catholic Church.

 The Synod of Hippo (in 393 AD), followed by the Council of Carthage (397) and the Council of Carthage (419), also explicitly accepted the first canon from the Council of Rome.
 These councils were under significant influence of Augustine of Hippo, who also regarded the Biblical canon as already closed.
-The Roman Catholic Council of Florence (1442) confirmed the first canon too, while the Council of Trent (1546) elevated the first canon to dogma.
+The Council of Florence (1442) taught the inspiration of all the Scriptures, but did not formally pass on their canonicity.